dogweather/forkful/content/en/c/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known in other languages as maps or dictionaries, are key-value pairs used for efficient data lookup and manipulation.
-Unlike traditional arrays that use integer indexes, associative arrays use keys, making data access more intuitive and flexible for programmers.

 ## How to:
 C does not have built-in support for associative arrays like some higher-level languages, but you can simulate them using structures and hashing.
 Below is a simplistic example using a combination of a struct and a simple hashing function to implement an associative array for storing and accessing integers by string keys.

 First, define a structure to represent a single key-value pair and another to represent the associative array itself: